Home » NavIC Navigation System

 • Positioning through mobile phones: Many Smartphone chipsets have integrated NavIC receivers, which can effectively replace the existing GPS for positioning services.

 • Promote startups: There is ample scope for startups to emerge by keeping navigation services at the core of their business.
-This will also reduce cost for companies that utilize navigational services of GPS.
+This will also reduce costs for companies that utilize the navigational services of GPS.

-• Fleet tracking: Fleet tracking is very useful during mining and transport operations to reduce cost and optimize resources.
+• Fleet tracking: Fleet tracking is very useful during mining and transport operations to reduce costs and optimize resources.

 • Navigation services: NavIC can provide navigational services to aerial, marine and terrestrial transports due to its better accuracy.

-• Enemy positions: A domestic navigational system such as NavIC will help India is tracking enemy positions during war.
+• Enemy positions: A domestic navigational system such as NavIC will help India track enemy positions during war.

 • Border security: The borders of the country can be kept under vigilance using an indigenous tracking system.
 It will prevent surprise attacks by enemies.